 Is it possible to grow your own peppers indoors?

 Definitely!
-But you’ll probably need to grow lights to do that.
+But you’ll probably need grow lights to do that.

-Spoiler alert: My top pick is the HLG 65 QB120 grow light because it’s affordable and has the best light spectrum for growing peppers.
+Spoiler alert: My top pick is the HLG 65 QB120 grow light.
+It’s affordable and has the best light spectrum for growing peppers.